addelovein/proxmox-ps-cloud-init/README.md

 Because of this when machine installs first time it will Ask for Administrator Password.

-(I do not recomend this therefor I have disabled all functions that rely on this... )
+(I do not recomend the patch below therefor I have disabled all functions that rely on this...
+But its here if anyone wishes)
 ## Patch Proxmox to use Username/Password
 At : /usr/share/perl5/PVE/API2/Qemu.pm